 Create an earth-friendly habitat and you'll be able to enjoy the beauty of nature.
-Here, a black swallowtail butterfly is getting nectar from the native swamp milkweed (Asclepias incarnata), a caterpillar food for monarch butterflies, but also a nectar plant for many butterflies and other pollinators.
+In this case, a black swallowtail butterfly is getting nectar from the native swamp milkweed (Asclepias incarnata), a caterpillar food for monarch butterflies, but also a nectar plant for many butterflies and other pollinators.